This article will take you through all the steps you need to take to sell camera gear.

 Returning your camera back to the factory settings is an easy way to do that.
 If you can’t find an option that says reset shooting options or clear all camera settings, look up the instructions for your exact camera model.

-Besides clearing out the information on the camera, make sure you don’t accidentally leave a memory card in the camera.
+Besides clearing out the information on the digital camera, make sure you don’t accidentally leave a memory card in the camera.

 Remove any aftermarket accessories that you may want to keep.
 This includes lens filters and camera straps that didn’t ship with the original gear.